Audax outlines its new 100% renewable Strategic Plan

 For Bankinter, this first outline of the plan is positive, as is its assessment.
 He considers that the growth of the company relies on renewables, although he estimates that the financing could require a capital increase of 340 million euros, assuming that they incorporate minority investors who acquire 49% of their projects.

-According to the premium indicators of Investment Strategies, the value shows negative volume in the medium term and volatility in the long term, the rest, favorable.
+According to the premium indicators of Investment Strategies, the value shows negative medium-term volume and long-term volatility, the rest, favorable.
 With a medium and long-term upward trend, total slow and fast positive momentum, long-term increasing volume and medium-term volatility that is decreasing.
 His total score is 8.5 compared to 10 possible, after improving by two.

 If you want to know the most bullish values of the stock market, register for free in Investment Strategies.